codescalersinternships/bencode-amr/README.md

 - Dictionaries

 ## Example
-Here's a simple example of how to use the RESP parser:
+Here's a simple example of how to use the bencode package:
 ``` go
 package main